Frequently Asked Questions

 Climate Insights includes atmospheric, land and ocean variables and is the most comprehensive source of actionable and defensible climate information for decision making on the planet.

-Seventy-four variables are included and have been chosen through over twenty years of client engagement in conducting world-class physical risk assessments.
+Over fifty variables are included and have been chosen through over twenty years of client engagement in conducting world-class physical risk assessments.
 New variables are generated through project work and to satisfy client demand.
 The currently available variables are broken down by group below:

 |Monthly Precipitation||Monthly Solar Radiation|